The German Military Has a Right-Wing Extremism Problem

 Far right-wing thought has long persisted in shadowy pockets of the Bundeswehr, fruit of a continued obsession with the Nazi-era Wehrmacht, sparking national controversy when it occasionally surfaces.

 In 1995, an elite military school invited a notorious neo-Nazi, who had spent years in prison for his role in a bombing, to give a talk.
 In 1997, video footage emerged of soldiers making anti-Semitic comments and imitating the Nazi salute.
-In 2003, a former general of the German special forces, Reinhard Guentzel, congratulated a German conservative member of Parliament on revisionary statements comparing Jews to Nazis.
-Guentzel was subsequently fired; in 2006 he published a book, called Secret Warriors, lionizing the Nazi-era roots of German special forces.
+In 2003, a former general of the German special forces, Reinhard Günzel, congratulated a German conservative member of Parliament on revisionary statements comparing Jews to Nazis.
+Günzel was subsequently fired; in 2006 he published a book, called Secret Warriors, lionizing the Nazi-era roots of German special forces.

 In part, that is a reflection of the continued reverence with which some members of the military continue to view the Wehrmacht, said Philipp Liesenhoff, a researcher in the German Marshall Fund’s Europe program.
 Liesenhoff served as a member of a German special forces unit from 2006 to 2007.